 iOS 15 Maps' more detailed city views

 It's not just the globe that gets more detail in iOS 15 Maps.
 Search for a particular city, and you'll be treated to a more detailed view that calls out buildings, commercial districts and landmarks.
-Apple is even adding trees that spruce up the landscape (and, presumably, reflect the location of trees in the real world).
+Apple has even added trees that spruce up the landscape (and, presumably, reflect the location of trees in the real world).

 My favorite edition here is the newfound attention to elevation in iOS 15 Maps' city views.
 I happen to live near San Francisco, a city with more than a few hills if you haven't read the travel brochure.
 And very often on a flat map, you won't notice that the very walkable distance that's just been charted out for you also includes a ridiculously steep incline.
-I'm hoping that iOS 15's new visual cues will be able to tell me when to rethink my plans to hoof it on foot — or to at least make sure I'm taking along some water and a sherpa.
+These new visual cues can help warn me when to rethink my plans to hoof it on foot — or to at least make sure I'm taking along some water and a sherpa.

-It sounds like not every city will offer the detailed views when iOS 15 launches.
+Not every city offers these detailed views even after iOS 15's arrival.
 Apple's m.o. with these kind of features in Maps is to launch them in places like San Francisco, New York and London first, rolling them out to other cities over time.
 Once you've seen the iOS 15 Maps preview, though, you'll want this more detailed view sooner rather than later.

 The driving view in iOS 15 Maps

-Apple is retooling the view it offers when you get driving directions to a specific location, adding a greater number of details that should help you navigate potentially unfamiliar territory.
+Apple has retooled the view it offers when you get driving directions to a specific location, adding a greater number of details that should help you navigate potentially unfamiliar territory.

 Specifically, Maps now shows lanes, medians, crosswalks and other road details that a driver in unfamiliar territory may benefit from seeing.
 Even better, when you approach particularly complicated interchanges, the perspective of the driving view changes to the road level sot that now you're seeing an at-a-glance view that helps you stay in the right lane.

 One of my favorite additions to driving directions in Maps from the last few years was the visual cue that showed you where turn lanes were on roads and highways so you wouldn't blow past the place where you needed to merge right.
-It sounds like missing a turn will be even harder to do with iOS 15 Maps' retooled driving view.
+Missing a turn is be even harder to do with iOS 15 Maps' retooled driving view.

 iOS 15 Maps transit changes